Introducing the PNNA

 4th Quarter (and end of 3rd) – Fall Coin Show

-Beginning in 2020, there will be separate fall shows in Seattle (Tukwila) and Portland, with the PNNA sponsoring the Tukwila show (Sept.
-25-27, 2020) and the WCC sponsoring the Portland show (Oct.
-31-Nov.
-1, 2020).
-See the linked fall coin show page for updates.
+Beginning in 2020, separate fall shows were scheduled in Seattle (Tukwila) and Portland, with the PNNA sponsoring the Tukwila show and the WCC sponsoring the Portland show.

 Last year’s fall show was held Nov.
 1-3, 2019 in Portland.

 See show report/photos.
 An Understanding Exonumia Workshop was held on Saturday, November 2, 2019.
 Would you like to see a similar workshop again in the Northwest? – Please let us know.

 1st Quarter 2021 – Boeing Employees’ Coin Show